We Pray! We Learn! We Achieve!

 What our parents can expect from our teaching staff:

 2) Order and discipline in the classroom.

 4) An update on your child’s progress from time to time.
-Teachers have been asked to update their grades by Friday of each week so when parents access them online they are guaranteed to be update at a minimum of each week.
+Teachers have been asked to update their grades by Friday of each week, so when parents access them online, they are guaranteed to be updated at least weekly.

-5) Teachers must communicate any problems serious problems they have with your child.
-If your child’s grade falls below a C- the teacher is required to contact the parent.
+5) Teachers must communicate any serious problems they have with your child.
+If your child’s grade falls below a C-, the teacher is required to contact the parent.

 6) Teachers are expected to be present at activities and support their students outside of the classroom.

 7) Teachers are expected to infuse the curriculum with Catholic Christian values.

 8) Parents can expect to get “a bang for your bucks.”

 These expectations are important for all schools and for all teachers and parents.
 If you are dissatisfied with your child’s education at St. Patrick School please contact Randy Hodge or Cortney Smith immediately, so you can sit down together and discuss what expectations are not being met and make sure the situation is corrected.

 - Documents & Forms